Fortune 100 healthcare services company improved the efficiency and scalability of software development with DevOps powered by CloudBees CI.

 This company’s larger applications teams gladly seized on the opportunity.
 "I was able to give them a CloudBees CI instance and they’ve been able to move forward without any roadblocks or waiting from somebody in a central team.”

-To date, the development teams have spun up more than 50 Jenkins masters, compared to just three or four before.
+To date, the development teams have spun up more than 50 Jenkins controllers, compared to just three or four before.
 The project lead systems engineer says most of the larger application teams have now embraced the DevOps model.
 "I never have to hear from some of those teams anymore because they’re self-sufficient now,” he says.

-Although this company started with the on-premise version of CloudBees CI, it soon transitioned to the cloud-based version, which made it cost-effective to spin up masters on demand and gave each team the freedom to customize their development environments as needed.
+Although this company started with the on-premise version of CloudBees CI, it soon transitioned to the cloud-based version, which made it cost-effective to spin up controllers on demand and gave each team the freedom to customize their development environments as needed.
 "Having this user-based model means we’re not limited to certain tools,” he says.
 "For example, if they want to move to Kubernetes right now, they can.”

 Some challenges remain, though, especially for the infrastructure teams, many of which still follow the older design-build-run model.
 "A lot of my fellow infrastructure staff don’t fully understand the principles of CI/CD, so their code is very manual, and testing is limited,” he says.
 "That can be a potentially risky situation, he explains, since code changes to infrastructure software can impact all of this healthcare service company’s applications companywide.
 That’s why I’m trying to get the infrastructure teams to start using CloudBees too.”